Flemington Post Office: Description

 Flemington Post Office is at 2A Wellington Street, corner Shields Street, Flemington, comprising the whole of Lot 15B/4/2541.

-The Flemington Post Office, Wellington Street, was erected in 1888-89 by the Public Works Department (PWD).
+The Flemington Post Office, Wellington Street, was erected in 1888–89 by the Public Works Department (PWD).
 The working drawings are signed by J. R. Brown, who probably designed the building in consultation with the district architect J. T. Kelleher.
 The contractor was P. Pratt.
 The two storey brick structure with stucco mouldings is dominated by an octagonal tower with conical roof, onion dome and crescent moon finial.

 The building utilises an acute-angled intersection between Wellington and Shields Street and being 50 metres from the Racecourse Road shopping centre, is complemented by William Wolf's Kennedy Terrace of 1888, a wedge-shaped housing development, in addition to the Public Works Department's own Court House and Police Station, completed several years after the Post Office.

 The rear service yard occupies the broad northern portion of the triangular site and crossovers from Wellington and Shields streets provide vehicular through access.
 A steel-framed canopy shelters the rear loading dock directly into the non-original mail room wing which has an integral bicycle shed.
 The Wellington Street frontage is partly screened by an original cast iron and bluestone palisade fence, while the remaining boundary is defined by a more recent corrugated steel fence and steel gates.
 Elsewhere, the building is essentially constructed to the property boundary.

 Flemington Post Office is a substantial two-storeyed building with corner tower which makes dramatic use of its triangular corner site and unusual Moorish detail.
 Brickwork is Tuckpointed and polychromatic with brown body bricks, red, white and black string courses and red dressings to openings.
 Cornices, parapets and windows are enriched with deeply moulded stucco work and the facetted corner tower has a facetted conical sheet metal clad roof surmounted by an onion-domed sphere and finial recalling Moorish architecture.
 Similar references occur in the corbel table to the main cornice and the cusped window heads.

 The complex roofscape is variously composed of mansard and jerkinhead forms and clad with slate, however original cast iron cresting has been removed.
 The single-storey rear section is hipped and finished with recent corrugated galvanised steel.

 Fenestration is regular between the long elevations and between floors, however openings are variously defined by alternative arch and tracery types according to hierarchy and each contains a timber-framed double-hung sash window.

 Entrances contain panelled timber doors and the former private entrance is surrounded by matching panelled side and highlights finished with etched ruby glass.
 The side panels have been infilled with timber boarding.

+Barry Humphries declared in 2005 that his favourite building in Melbourne was the Flemington Post Office.